li630925405/daily-life-vocoder/README.md

 + a piece of music played in loop as carrier (banks/elephant.wav [2])
 + 8 sound tracks extracted from daily videos as 8 modulators (banks/0.wav - 8.wav)
   You can change 0.wav - 8.wav to your own sound tracks.
-+ The carrier is cut to a 8 steps' sequencer.
++ The carrier is cut to an 8 steps' sequencer.
 + In each step, a modulator is chosen from 8 modulators, and the carrier is convoled with the modulator, so that the carrier’s timbre is changed by different modulators as the sequencer steps.

 ### How to use